mingyuanzhou/SiD/README.md

   ```

-### Model Checkpoints
+### Checkpoints of one-step generators produced by SiD and SiDA

-Distilled models from our work are available at the following locations:
+Distilled one-step generators from our work are available at the following locations:

 - **Distilled EDM Models with SiD:**
   [https://huggingface.co/UT-Austin-PML/SiD/tree/main](https://huggingface.co/UT-Austin-PML/SiD/tree/main)